Three things that delay IBS recovery & what to do about them

 Expectations.

-1. Take some time to look at yours.
-How negative are you?
+- Take some time to look at your IBS expectations.
+How negative are your thoughts about IBS?
 Negativity can creep up on you, so don’t be surprised if you are more negative than you expected.

-2. Ask yourself how you can change them to positive.
+- Ask yourself how you can change them negative thoughts to positive ones.

-3. If you are trying something new, remember you have no history of failure because you haven’t done it before.
+- If you are trying something new, remember you have no history of failure because you haven’t done it before.
+Change your thinking and you change your outcomes.

 Emotional Reserves.

-1. Just recognizing that these emotional reserves exist is a positive step.
-You may interpret them your own way, whatever fits your thinking process, but knowing they exist will help you guard and protect your energy.
+- Just recognising that these emotional reserves exist is a positive step.
+You may interpret them in your own way, whatever fits your thinking process, but knowing they exist will help you guard and protect your energy.

-4. Be patient; once your energies are drained, it takes a little time to build them up again.
+- Be patient; once your energy is drained, it takes a little time to build it up again.

 Belief System

-4. And then, with a little bit of patience, perseverance, and effort, you can make positive changes in your life and, of course, the IBS condition.
+- With a little patience, perseverance, and effort, you can make positive changes in your IBS thinking.
+Remember mind and body work together!

 Positive changes like these that you bring into your life translate into positive physical responses and positive thought patterns.